CephalofairGames/merc-packs-faq/index.md

 ## <a name="page_4" class="page-number">4.0</a> City General Questions
 **How does the Prosperity track work?
 What are the grey boxes?
 Do I need to check the big boxes with numbers?** The grey boxes are just there for help counting; they appear every 5 boxes.
 You need to mark off the big box with a number inside to actually increase to that Prosperity.

+**What is Imbuement on the campaign sheet?
+Should I use the Imbuement track?** Ignore it until you're instructed otherwise.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_42" class="page-number">4.2</a> Enhancements